FredHutch/chromium-zfs-beegfs/README.md

 --------------------

 - describe configuration choices
-- only provide details where you are making config changes instead of sccepting the defaults
+- only provide details where you are making config changes instead of accepting the defaults

 Sections
 --------